 I would say to those frustrated 20-somethings that the best way to get to age 40 is a day at a time.
-In the frustration and the pain of that day, find one way to say “yes” on purpose.
+In the frustration and the pain of that day, find one way to say ‘yes’ on purpose.
 The day-to-day doesn’t have to be about the strain.
 Just make it through the day.
-Say “yes” more than “no.” And say “maybe” more than “no” because maybe might turn you into yes.
-Stop shutting yourself out of opportunity by saying “no” out of fear, or because you don’t believe you can, or because you’ve been told you can’t.
-And, I would offer that anger has its place.
+Say ‘yes’ more than ‘no.’ And say ‘maybe’ more than ‘no.’ Because ‘maybe’ might turn you into ‘yes.’
+Stop shutting yourself out of opportunity by saying ‘no’ out of fear or because you don’t believe you can or because you’ve been told you can’t.
+And I would offer that anger has its place.
 Anger can be a motivator.
 Anger does not have to turn into violence and volatility.
 Anger is my fuel.
 Anger and love can work together.
 At my core, I am angry about oppression.
 I am angry, furious, about what we have allowed to happen on our watch.
-But I’ve got to use that anger and that intolerance for injustice in a way where I can engage and not shut down.
-So, for those that are angry, we’ve got to figure out how to channel it.
-And for people that aren’t angry, on the other side of the spectrum where you’re neutral, you need to get angry.
+But I’ve got to use that anger and intolerance for injustice in a way in which I can engage and not shut down.
+So, for those who are angry, we’ve got to figure out how to channel it.
+And for people who aren’t angry, on the other side of the spectrum where you’re neutral, you need to get angry.
 You’ve got to get active and activated.
-Anger can be a beautiful gift that we need to tap into the right way.
+Anger can be a beautiful gift we need to tap into the right way.
 And use that gift towards fulfilling our purpose.

-“If there was one hurt or pain that you could take away, what would it be?”
+“If there was one hurt or pain you could take away, what would it be?”

-The hurt of being confined by segregation would be the hurt and the pain that I’d want to remove.
+The hurt of being confined by segregation would be the hurt and pain I’d want to remove.
 It’s like being in prison without walls.
 Place-based segregation, where you’re living in isolation and you don’t even know it.
 In some ways, even the well-to-do fall prey to the impact of place-based segregation.
 The missed opportunity for forming and sustaining loving and supportive relationships is one of the results of segregation.
-It communicates that separate and unequal is OK and we like it this way.
-We’re better than this.
+It communicates that separate and unequal is okay and we like it this way.
+But, we’re better than this.